 We use your IP address to help diagnose problems with our server and to administer our Web site by identifying (1) which parts of our site are most heavily used, and (2) which portion of our audience comes from within the McDonogh School network.
 Other statistical information that your Web browser provides may be stored as well.
 Any information you explicitly provide to the site (Web forms, e-mails, will be stored).

 The McDonogh staff uses the IP address information to tailor site content to user needs and to generate statistical reports on page views.
 As with the printed school directory, users' contact information is provided by implied consent to other members of the McDonogh community, including parents, students, faculty, and staff.
 All information held by the school is confidential and is available only to those who are affiliated with the school.
+By providing your phone number, you agree to receive text messages from McDonogh.
+Message and data rates may apply.
+Message frequency varies.

 This site has security measures in place to protect the loss, misuse, and alteration of the information under our control.